umr-ds/BirdEdge-OS/Readme.md

 The resulting operating system image now needs to be written to an SD card just as it would be done with any other OS image.
 You may [refer to NVIDIAs manual](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).

-To setup your Bird@Edge Station the reqular [Setup and First Boot](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup) procedure is required.
+To setup your Bird@Edge Station the regular [Setup and First Boot](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup) procedure is required.
 Please use the headless mode, as the graphical interface is disabled in order to save power.

 ### Running Bird@Edge OS